 My latest column is up at AND Magazine.
 Here is an excerpt: The United States of America is such a horrible place to live.
 It’s a wonder that anyone lives in this nation voluntarily, we’re such a motley collection of racists, bigots, homophobes, trans-phobes, and haters.
 It is virtually unimaginable […]

-I am the General Manager for a nationwide document management solutions company, and a devoted husband and father.
+I am the IT Director for a nationwide document management solutions company, and a devoted husband and father.
 I am also a news junkie, always trying to stay up on the goings-on in politics in the United States and across the world.

 I have an utterly useless BA in Liberal Studies from Cal State Bakersfield, and a Master's Degree in Information Systems from the University of Phoenix.

 I'm always focused on my true loves: politics, my wife, technology, and my daughters (not in that order).

 In my free time (what little of it I have), I love to write about politics - you can find my writings here on my blog, at RightWingNews.com, and at ANDMagazine.com.

 I am also featured every Thursday afternoon at 1:00 PM on the Jaz McKay show on KNZR Radio

 The news was all over the blogosphere yesterday: OMG!
 Bill Kristol might have a pick for POTUS!
 To quote our current incompetent-in-chief: Let me be clear.
 I don’t care who Bill Kristol picks for his thus-far theoretical third-party run for President.
 Kristol’s efforts were doomed to fail before they ever […]

 Let’s face it: this election season has been insane.
 If you’re anything like me, you’re tired of it all.
 Every time I hear Clinton or Trump, I have an overwhelming desire to live in a sensory deprivation chamber for the next several months, so I can skip all of the BS and […]